4 Personal Space

 We will use the term interpersonal space to refer to the general topic area of how much space feels comfortable to give other people when we interact with them.
 It’s possible you have heard the term “personal space” to refer to this topic.
 However, we will use the term interpersonal space because as the term “personal space” will be used in a more specific way.
 So, interpersonal space will refer to the general topic and personal space will refer to a specific amount of space given with specific people.
 More details about this will be provided below.

 Interpersonal space is the most researched topic in the field of proxemics.
 However, most studies on interpersonal space seek to answer smaller scale questions about individuals.
+They ask questions like “Does interacting with particular people feel uncomfortable if you are at one distance vs. another?” and “How do our feelings of comfort differ if we change either the person we are interacting with or the distance we are interacting from?”.
 To date, we do not have a large-scale, integrative theory about why we have interpersonal space.
 We know how individuals tend to exist within interpersonal space and the important contexts that can alter and adjust the rules people follow when interacting with others.
-However, we do not know many of the whys about personal space.
+However, we do not know many of the whys about interpersonal space.

-The first rule of personal space is that who one is interacting with matters a great deal in how much space people give one another.
-There tend to be four zones of space and we tend to move to the edges of each zone depending on who we are interacting.
-Within each category, a general range of how much space is used for each one is given but note that these are ranges are flexible ranges We will discuss the reasons for this flexibility later in the chapter.
+The first rule of interpersonal space is: Who Matters.
+Whom one is interacting with changes how much space people feel they need to feel comfortable.
+There tend to be four zones of space and we tend to move to the edges of each zone depending on whom we are interacting with.
+Within each category, a general range of how much space is used for each one is given but note that these are ranges are flexible.
+We will discuss the reasons for this flexibility later in the chapter.

 Public Space: Public space is for anyone in the general public.
 Public speakers talking to a general audience tend to use this level.
 We tend to not be bothered by anyone coming into our public space.
 Public space exists anywhere between 12 and 30 feet.

 The second rule of personal space is that different cultures have different levels that the zones of space exist in.
 Some cultures are referred to as contact cultures.
 In contact cultures, the zones of space tend to be smaller and closer together.
 Public space might be 6 feet, Social 3, Personal 1, and intimate 0.
-In some contact cultures, it would be viewed as strange to be in conversation with someone and not be in direct, physical contact with them.
+In some Middle Eastern cultures, it would be viewed as strange to be in conversation with someone and not be in direct, physical contact with them.
 Other cultures are referred to as non-contact cultures.
 In non-contact cultures, space is extended.
 Public space might be 12, Social 6, Personal 3, and Intimate 0.5.
 In these cultures, close contact can be uncomfortable, even among close relationships.
 Even interactions like being in line at the grocery store might become uncomfortable with people from non-contact cultures.
+This distinction is often a source of misunderstanding when people from a contact culture interact with people from a non-contact culture.
+For example, I was born into an extreme non-contact culture (the Upper Great Plains of North America).
+However, during graduate school, I encountered many people who were born into contact cultures but were advancing their educations abroad.
+There was a master’s student from Qatar whom I would drink tea with once a week.
+Subconsciously, he would grip my elbow during conversations before remembering that I found such contact extremely uncomfortable for an informal affiliation based around work.
+To me, that was a very intimate space type of interaction, but to him it was a social space interaction.

 The third rule of interpersonal space is that interpersonal space moves with the person.
-Our zones of interpersonal space are always centered on the person.
+Our zones of interpersonal space are always centered on us.
 Interpersonal space is tied to our physical bodies.
 However, interpersonal space is shaped in an odd way.
-It tends to be closer in at the feet, widens out at the hips and continues up toward the head.
-The shape could be visualized as a cone with the narrow end at the feet that moves up to the hips and then the sides go straight up from the hips to the head.
+We tend to require less interpersonal space around our feet, want more interpersonal space around our hips and want the most interpersonal space up toward the head.
+The shape could be visualized as a cone with the narrow end at the feet that moves up to the hips and then the sides go mostly straight up from the hips to the head.
 This can be seen when people get too close to someone and that person feels uncomfortable.
 The person who is having their space invaded tends to lean back at the hips but leave their feet stationary.
 This is because the person feels most uncomfortable with the closeness to head and hips.
 Closeness to the feet is not nearly as bothersome.

 Summary

 Interpersonal space refers to how much space we are comfortable giving others given our relationship with them.
 There are four zones of interpersonal space, public space, social space, personal space, and intimate space.
 Who is welcome in each zone depends on our relationship with that person.
 Different cultures also tend to adjust the ranges of which relationships are welcome in which spaces.
-Finally, interpersonal space is centered on a person’s body and tends to be shaped like a football that has been cut in half with the pointed end at the feet.
+Finally, interpersonal space is centered on a person’s body and tends to be shaped like a cone or inverted birthday hat with the pointed end at the feet.